Pain in the Neck: Counteracting Text Neck

 - Reduces blood circulation and increase strain on the heart.

 We aren’t going to throw our cell phones away, so what can we do?
-Technology is here to stay, but there are ways to counteract its not so desired effect on our bodies using your yoga practice–
+Technology is here to stay, but there are three ways to counteract its not so desired effect on our bodies with yoga:

-Strengthening Upper Back – Many prone poses utilize the supporting muscles of the upper back, neck and spine which help to maintain good posture.
-Be sure to include prone poses that emphasize strengthening the upper back muscles like Locust (Salabhasana) and Cobra (Bhujangasana).
+Many prone poses utilize the supporting muscles of the upper back, neck and spine which help to maintain good posture.
+Be sure to include prone poses that emphasize strengthening the upper back muscles like Locust (Salabhasana), Balancing Cat (Uttiha Marjariasana) and Cobra (Bhujangasana).

 By strengthening the muscles of the upper back, elongating the spine and open the heart, you can increase flexibility in the upper back and encourage blood circulation to counteract the effects of text neck.
 Then again, you could put your phone down and look up once in a while, too.